Dirac equation: Related Dirac equations

 Adding self-interaction terms to the Dirac action gives rise to the nonlinear Dirac equation, which allows for the fermions to interact with themselves, such as in the Thirring model.
 Interactions between fermions can also be introduced through electromagnetic effects.
 In particular, the Breit equation describes multi-electron systems interacting electromagnetically to first order in perturbation theory.
 The two-body Dirac equation is a similar multi-body equation.

 A geometric reformulation of the Dirac equation is known as the Dirac–Hestenes equation.
 In this formulation all the components of the Dirac equation have an explicit geometric interpretation.
-Another related geometric equation is the Dirac–Kähler equation, which is a geometric analogue of the Dirac equation that can be defined on any general pseudo-Riemannian manifold and acts on differential forms.
+Another related geometric equation is the Dirac–Kähler equation, which is a geometric analogue of the Dirac equation that can be defined on any general pseudo-Riemannian manifold and which acts on differential forms.
 In the case of a flat manifold, it reduces to four copies of the Dirac equation.
 However, on curved manifolds this decomposition breaks down and the equation fundamentally differs.
 This equation is used in lattice field theory to describe the continuum limit of staggered fermions.